FreeTubeApp/FreeTube-Docs/usage/importing-subscriptions.md

 Go to the settings page of the FreeTube app.
 Under "Subscription Settings", set your subscriptions export type to "FreeTube" and click on "Export Susbcriptions".

-Once you have transferred this file to your new machine, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions->Import FreeTube (.db)`
+Once you have transferred this file to your new machine, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions`

 ## From Somewhere Else